holdenlee/blog/posts/writing/month_of_writing_part_0.md

 + do research as necessary
 + becoming confident about being a writer (not feeling like an impostor)
 + becoming articulate about writing
-+ engage with other writers (ex. through exchanging and editing each other's work)
++ engaging with other writers (ex. through exchanging and editing each other's work)
 + sharing through email and blog
 + submitting stories for publication

 I want to expand the things I write about, and write what I *actually* want to write.
 There are some persistent themes in my writing (rational/optimization-minded people becoming disillusioned, or having the tables turned on them in terms of what's important or valuable in life) that I would rather escape from.
-I was drawn to those themes as a response to the pressure from work, and they are not the bigger, more beautiful things I would write about if I were in a better state of mind.
+I was drawn to those themes as a response to the pressure from work, and they are not the bigger, more beautiful things I would write about if I were in a freer state of mind.

 # The bigger picture

 More than just putting in a lot of hours, I want to develop good reading and writing habits that will persist afterwards.
 For example, I want to "garden" my thoughts, develop thoughtful reactions to things I read, and be able to talk about them.

 Even more broadly, I look forward to a month of self-reflection, discovery, and improvement.
 The practice of writing for me is more entangled with personal growth than math or computer science research is.
-My hope is that in freeing up the large amount of time that I would normally be working, that I can devote my full intellectual energy to things that have fallen by the wayside, instead of just the dregs of the energy at the end of the day.
+My hope is that in freeing up the large amount of time that I would normally be working, that I can devote my full intellectual energy - rather than the dregs of the energy at the end of the day - to things that have fallen by the wayside.

 Stay tuned for updates!